 - Whether the person has taken hallucinogenic drugs in the past

 - The person’s body chemistry and metabolism

 - The person’s emotional state upon taking the drug

 Some people report feeling total euphoria, a sense of profound peace, and nothing but pleasant sensations.
 In others, it can cause anxiety, confusion, depression, and paranoia, sometimes even leading to prolonged psychosis.

 A “bad trip” on mescaline often includes horrifying hallucinations, which may inflict lasting trauma on a person.

-If you believe a loved one is suffering from mescaline addiction or abuse, call Zinnia Healing at (855) 430-9439.
+If you believe a loved one is suffering from mescaline addiction or abuse, call Zinnia Health at (855) 430-9439.